 - Shop the NC State Bookstores Computer Connections for computers and software at education-discount prices.
 Visit the Walk-in Center for repairs under warranty.
 Check out the current specifications for student-owned computers before you buy or bring a computer to campus.

 - Distance Education offers more than 300 courses online as well as WebAssign and other Web-based systems to enhance learning.
-NC State also has a growing presence on iTunesU and YouTube.

 - All Unity computer labs are open to you; college computer labs may be restricted to their students.

 - ResNet provides high-speed Internet access to all students living in University Housing and Greek Court.